-AZ Tax Incentives
+AZ Tax Advantages

-31. The amount contributed during the taxable year to college savings plans established pursuant to section 529 of the internal revenue code to the extent that the contributions were not deducted in computing federal adjusted gross income.
-The amount subtracted shall not exceed:
+20. The amount contributed during the taxable year to college savings plans established pursuant to section 529 of the internal revenue code on behalf of the designated beneficiary to the extent that the contributions were not deducted in computing federal adjusted gross income.
+The amount subtracted may not exceed:

-The Arizona Family College Savings Plan is not insured by the State of Arizona or any of the program providers.
+Arizona’s Education Savings Plan is not insured by the State of Arizona or any of the program providers.
 Neither the principal deposited nor the investment return is guaranteed by the State of Arizona or the program providers.